lilya2148/lilya2148.github.io/entrepreneurship/_posts/2025-07-01-all-the-jobs.md

 ---
 Alrighht.
 This will be interesting.

-Lol can you imagine like- the most timid writer of all time, starting everything off with that?
+Lol can you imagine the most timid writer of all time, starting everything off with that?

 "This will be interesting.
 I promise.
-Read on - why?
-It'll be interesting."
+No keep reading.
+It'll be good."

+The order here is *roughly* chronological...

 ## 1) Soup Kitchen Coordinator
 My first job, ah!
 The nostalgia.
 Didn't make much money here.
 Idk why this would (ever?) be included in someone's blog about how to make $$ as an entrepreneur, but alas, these are my roots.

 **Was it fun?** Yes!
 And not really...
-It was fun to be around all the volunteers, and all my coworkers.
-Everyone was there was committed to being there and wanted to be there.
+Everyone there was committed to being there and wanted to be there.
 Everyone cared.
 So that was cool.
-What wasn't fun was telling people you couldn't help them.
-Kicking the guy out of the house when he was caught drinking, for example.
+It wasn't fun when you had to deny someone help they needed.
+We had to kick someone out of our transitional housing program when he was caught drinking.
 Not being able to give a bus pass to someone trying to see their daughter.
-Idk why, but everyone wanted a bus pass

-We were only supposed to hand out like 10 per day or something, and it was strange to say like, no you can't have one - sort of arbitrarily - after you'd given out 10.
-People knew you *could* give one out (and sometimes did!) if they pleaded their case well enough (need to get to a job, the doctor, etc etc)

 **Did I make money?** $200 a month and free housing.
 Definitely a volunteering program.

 **Things I learned**
-- So much inefficiency! - Literally once we had volunteers move cloths from one area to another, just to have the next set of volunteers move them back.
+- So much inefficiency! - once we literally had volunteers move clothes from one area to another, just to have the next set of volunteers move them back.
 What!?!?!
-- It's not all about efficiency... - ugh... the most useful thing I think I did was go to the hospital with a guest whose big toe had to be amputated because she had diabetes and nerve damage and didn't feel that it was rotting / super infected.
+- It's not all about efficiency... - ugh... the most useful thing I did was go to the hospital with a guest whose big toe had to be amputated.
+She had Diabetic neuropathy and couldn't feel that the wound on her big toe was rotting / super infected.

 ## 2) stand up
 Tecchhnically didn't make any money here.
 I went 14 times and definitely was getting better!
 It was a total grind though.
 It wasn't uncommon to wait 2 hours for 5 minutes of stage time, and sometimes, you were just performing in front of the other comics, including the ones that just bombed.